 5. I purchased a digital image from the Imaging Services Department in the past.
 I would now like to publish it.
 How do I obtain permission to publish?

 Please fill out the Imaging Services order form and check the “Image Permission Only” box on page one of the form.
 If you happen to know the invoice number of your image purchase or the year in which you purchased the image, please provide this information to the Imaging Services staff.

-6. I found an image credited to Maryland Historical Society or the Maryland Center for History and Culture.
+6. I found an image credited to the Maryland Historical Society or the Maryland Center for History and Culture.
 May I use this image in my publication?

 No, only images provided by the Imaging Services Department may be used for publication.